NickYelton/Data_Analysis_Practice/README.md

 # Portfolio_Projects

-This is my portfolio of projects that showcase my knowledge and abolities in data analysis using commonplace tools like Python and SQL.
+This is my portfolio of projects that showcase my knowledge and abilities in data analysis using commonplace tools like Python, SQL, and Tableau.

 ## SQL Analysis